asplake/agendashift-open/workshops/idoo-leading-with-outcomes.md

   2. To help the organisation engage its staff meaningfully in change-related work
   3. To keep the organisation’s parts engaged with each other as they change

-If any of those jobs are yours too, use an approach that encourages engagement, not destroys it!
+If any of those jobs are yours too,  you’d be wise to use an approach that encourages engagement, not destroys it!

 ### Outcomes all the way down